Veteran & Military Admission Services

 I am enrolled full-time but the VA states that I am not full-time, why?

-If you are considered full-time by Medaille College and the VA does not pay based on that rate, it is because they have their own federal methodology which they use to calculate a full-time basis.
+If you are considered full-time by Medaille University and the VA does not pay based on that rate, it is because they have their own federal methodology which they use to calculate a full-time basis.
 If you have questions regarding this, please contact the VA directly at 1-888-442-4551.

 I qualify for VA benefits, the Veteran Tuition Award, TAP and the VET Scholarship.
 Does this mean I will be getting these grants refunded to me after my bill is covered?